Trait

 A trait defines a set of members that can become a part of the interface of classes and structures.
 If the trait does not implement a method or property, the class or structure must implement it.
 A trait that supplies only an interface, and does not implement its methods or properties, is known as an abstract trait.

 When you make a class or structure that uses a trait, the code supplied by the trait becomes part of your class or structure.
-If a trait member is not implemented, you must implement that member in your class or structure.
+If a trait member is not implemented, you must implement that member in a concrete class or structure.

 Rules